Dragon8029/100-days-of-code/Attempt5.md

 *Apr 28, 2019*

 Continued trying to get a password reset route set up for my app.
 No success yet, but I've only looked at one tutorial on it so far.
 Will keep trying.

+---

+## D65:
+*May 3, 2019*

+After a couple days off due to family obligations, I got back to trying to sort out my password reset and temporary login logic.
+Still working on it, but I feel like I am getting closer.

+---